-Customers are paid more for electricity consumed during "peak" hours in the afternoon when demand is highest.
+Customers pay more for electricity consumed during "peak" hours in the afternoon when demand is highest.
 Electricity is most affordable during "off-peak" hours when demand is lower.
-Overall, fall and spring are the cheapest seasons as the demand for energy is reduced as both heaters and air conditioners are used less during these months.
+Overall, fall and spring are the cheapest seasons, as the demand for energy is reduced because heaters and air conditioners are used less during these months.

 An air conditioner has several benefits.
-Air conditioners are particularly effective in cooling larger rooms and keeping the house cool for extended periods.
+Air conditioners are particularly effective at cooling larger rooms and keeping the house cool for extended periods.
 Additionally, dehydration is lessened in air-conditioned settings.
-Patients with respiratory issues such as asthma benefit from air conditioning because it improves the air quality of the space by removing allergens9.
+Patients with respiratory issues such as asthma benefit from air-conditioning because it improves the air quality of the space by removing allergens9.

 Air conditioners are so common that most people never even consider other options.
-Other types of alternatives for in-home cooling include11:
+Other alternatives for in-home cooling include11:

 - Ductless or mini-split air conditioners